 The bracelet also more uniformly matches a stainless steel case.
 Its design cues from the alloy wheels of vintage roadsters.
 The satin-finished case exudes a simple, almost basic, elegance with a polished beveled edge and a solid one-piece black ceramic tachymeter bezel.

 Three-dimensional sub-dials are designed with legibility in mind.
 It also features white registers against black and vice versa.
 Adorned by the Montblanc star, the sub-dial at the nine o’clock position on the Panda model meshes seamlessly with a black-on-black motif.
 As you might have guessed, it’s the opposite on the Reverse Panda piece with striking white against a silvery-white palette.

 While both are similar in form and function to a TAG Heuer Carrera, the Manufacture Chronograph Automatic has MB 25.10 in-house movement while the slimmer Automatic Chronograph has Calibre MB 25.07 powered by the Sellita SW500.

 Water resistant to 100 meters, a Montblanc TimeWalker also has ceramic bezels that are scratch resistant.
 A durable smoked-sapphire crystal takes its design cues from the engine houses of classic race cars.
 But what really tests these timepieces is the Montblanc proving grounds.
 Following those collection’s was the “Instruments of Glory.”
 The chronographs undergo the rigors of the Montblanc Laboratory Test 500, a series of rough-and-tumble exercises that recreate the wear a watch will weather in its first 500 hours.

-So while chronograph purists may still feel more secure seeking out TAG Heuer Monacos, Breitling Navitimers or Audemars Piguet Royal Oaks, a whole new wave of watch lovers are putting Montblancs on their wrists.
+So while chronograph purists may still feel more secure seeking out a TAG Heuer Monaco, Breitling Navitimer or Audemars Piguet Royal Oak, a whole new wave of watch lovers are puttinga Montblanc on their wrists.